Program Schedule

 5th Term (Summer)

-At this point a student will have completed all the pre-reqs for most medical schools.
+At this point, a student will have completed all the prerequisites for most medical schools.

 All the basic prerequisite courses are offered during the summer term and are taught by regular Georgetown faculty.
-The section I courses are offered during the first summer session and section II courses during the second summer session.
+The Section I courses are offered during the first summer session and the Section II courses during the second summer session.
 Students may only take one course during each session.
 Summer term courses are offered in a very compressed time period.
-If you are the type of student that needs additional study time you should carefully consider whether entering this term is right for you.
+If you are the type of student that needs additional study time, you should carefully consider whether entering this term is right for you.
 Please visit the School of Continuing Studies website for information about the summer schedule.

 A typical completion schedule for a student entering in the summer term is: